apiaryio/apiaryio.github.com/_posts/2015-05-04-The-Role-of-the-API-Designer.md

 ---
 title: The Role of the API Designer
-excerpt: The importance of an API Designer and the significant impact the role has on business today.
+excerpt: Our guest, Dave Goldberg, Director of API products for Capital One, on the importance of an API Designer and the significant impact the role has on business today.
 layout: post
 date: 2015-05-04 09:00:00 +1000
 author: dave